It’s the happiest place on Earth

 You can see the Northern Lights

-The Northern Lights are a fantastic phenomenon and one that is quite accessible in Norway, as there are plenty of towns in the north to stay in and go exploring from.
-The best time to see the dancing lights is from late September to late March, and patience is a virtue, as a sighting is never guaranteed.
+The Northern Lights are a fantastic phenomenon, and one of the best places to see them is Norway, as there are plenty of towns in the north to stay in and go exploring from.
+The best time to see the dancing lights is from late September to late March.
+When venturing out to find them, patience is a virtue, as a sighting is never guaranteed.

 The outdoor lifestyle